Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Cosmology and Laboratory Constraints

 \subsection{Impact on Parameter Space}

-With the above considerations, we summarize the impact on the model parameters.
-For Model I$^\prime$ in our study, the relevant processes are : (i) DM self-annihilation to neutrino pair $\chi\chi\to\nu\nu$, (ii) DM-neutrino scattering $\nu \chi\to\nu\chi$ and (iii) DM pair-production from neutrinos $\nu\nu\to\chi\chi$.
-The corresponding matrix squared amplitudes and other relevant quantities for such processes are given in Appendix~\ref{sec:appendix}.
+With the above considerations, we summarize the impact on the parameter space.
+For Model I$^\prime$ in our study, the relevant cosmological processes are DM self-annihilation to neutrino pair $\chi\chi\to\nu\nu$, DM-neutrino scattering $\nu \chi\to\nu\chi$ as well as $S$ and $\chi$ production from neutrinos $\nu\nu\to S$, $\nu\nu\to\chi\chi$.
+The relevant processes are discussed above and matrix elements are given in Appendix~\ref{sec:appendix}.